Battle of the Sesia (1524): Autumn and winter operations, 1523-4

-Battle of the Sesia, 30 April 1524
+Battle

 The finer details of the battle, in English at least, are scarce but enough is known of the significant events to recognise its importance.
 Most battles of the period were set piece affairs, fought with mutual consent, if not equal willingness.
 A weaker army also had the option to dig field fortifications to even up the odds.
 Indeed, it was virtually impossible to force an unwilling foe to contest a battle as it took an army so long to deploy from march to combat formations that the opposition could simply march away.
 The battle of the Sesia was one of the exceptions in that it was not a set piece battle.
 Some of the French (Bonnivet's rearguard) had to turn and fight to allow the rest to accomplish the slow business of crossing the river.
 Nor was the whole of the Imperial-Spanish army present, at least not until late in the day.

 First to arrive were light cavalry and arquebus-armed infantry.
 Some of the Spanish arquebusiers under Pescara arrived on foot and others "hitched a lift" on the back of light cavalry horses.
 Tuscan arquebusiers travelled on their own mounts and dismounted to fight, in the manner of Dragoons.
 The Tuscans were led by Giovanni de Medici, who had conceived this idea after the battle of Bicocca in 1522.

 Details of the terrain as it was in 1524 are not known.
 However, the Ticino is a major river, fed by streams and tributaries which were obstacles in themselves and which minimised the areas of flat, good-going required by the French to optimise the performance of their best assets: their heavy cavalry and remaining Swiss infantry.
 Sixteenth century irrigation was feeble compared with its modern equivalent so there would be many areas of soft or boggy ground.
 This was significant as it would have little effect on the ability of the Imperial-Spanish arquebusiers in their loose formations to shoot, whilst also giving them time to escape from the closed ranks of the French shock troops.

 Throughout the day, the arquebusiers maintained a galling fire on the French, particularly demoralising as it came from the flank and rear.
 The few French missile troops were ineffective in reply.
-Swiss infantry launched a fearsome pike charge but the more nimble arquebusiers did not attempt to stand up to them; instead, they danced out of the way as the eventually reforming and resuming their fire when it was safe to do so.
+Swiss infantry launched a fearsome pike charge but the more nimble arquebusiers did not attempt to stand up to them; instead, they danced out of the way as the eventually reformed and resumed their fire when it was safe to do so.
 As the day wore on, the pikes of the Spanish-Imperial army eventually caught up with the arquebusiers.
-Bonnivet himself led a heavy cavalry charge but this, too, was a blow in the air; for his trouble, he was killed by an arquebus shot.
+Bonnivet himself led a heavy cavalry charge but this, too, was a blow in the air; for his trouble, he was wounded by an arquebus shot.
 Finally the French army retreated to the Alps in disarray.